macbuse/macbuse.github.io/FN_ANAL/index.md

 When I teach I read a lot of things related to the material you can see what I'm reading here...

+Sometimes

+- it's because I have forgotten the definitions/theorems
+- it's because I am looking for the most elegant approach

 [thm de James](https://fr.wikipedia.org/wiki/Th%C3%A9or%C3%A8me_de_James)